 Funding for a Postgraduate Doctoral Loan is different if you normally live in Wales.

 The Postgraduate Master’s and Doctoral loans are paid as one payment in 3 instalments over each year of the course and are all treated the same way when working out your Universal Credit.
 They are all a contribution to both living costs and tuition fees.

 When working out your Universal Credit, 30% of the loan will be taken into account and the rest will be excluded.

 If you’re a full-time higher education student, you may be able to get a non-repayable grant from the government to help with accommodation and other living costs.
 There are also other types of grants that can help with things like childcare, tuition fees or examination fees.
-If you are in receipt of Universal Credit and you receive a student grant, it will be fully excluded from the calculation if the grant is for the following:

 - tuition and examination fees